agile-ts/documentation/docs/main/StyleGuide.md

 slug: /style-guide
 ---

-:::note
+:::important

 **AgileTs isn't bound to any specific Style-Guide**, but there are some you may get inspired from.

 :::

+Every developer has their individual unique code style and ways of structuring their frontend applications.
+None of these structures are wrong.
+As long as you can work with them, that is fine.
+However, if you haven't figured out a good application structure yet, or you want to expand your knowledge, we have prepared some Style Guides for you.
-To give you an idea of possible structures for applications using AgileTs as a state management framework, we have prepared some inspiration guides for you.
+These guides give you a basic idea of possible structures for frontend applications using AgileTs as State Management Framework.
 Feel free to choose one of them and adapt it to your needs.

+If you have your own unique method for structuring your frontend application with AgileTs, feel free to share it with us in this article.

 ## 🚀 Inspiration 1

-In general, the `Style Guide 1` is intended for smaller applications with about `1-2` entities.
-Entities are in AgileTs things with distinct and independent existence like `users`, `posts`, `todos`.
+The `Style Guide 1` is intended for **smaller and medium size applications** with about `1-3` entities.
+In AgileTs, `entities` are things with distinct and independent existence like users, posts, or todos.
-We put everything related to these entities into a single file of truth called `store.ts`.
+We put everything related to these entities into a single file of truth called `store.js` or `core.js`.
-In the end, this file contains the Agile Instance, all States, actions, ..
-Simply put, the whole business logic of your application.
+In the end, the `core` file contains all the business logic of your application, meaning all the global `States`, `actions`, ..
-If your application scales and has more than `1-2` entities, we don't recommend using this Style Guide since it might get a mess to put everything into a single file of truth.
+If your application scales and has more than `1-3` entities, we don't recommend using this Style Guide as it gets a mess to put everything into a single file of truth.

-#### 🖥 Example Application
+#### 🖥️ Example Application
 - [Simple Todo List](https://codesandbox.io/s/agilets-simple-todo-list-glmc4)

+The Style Guide builds on the single source of truth principle.
-In this Style-Guide, we have a so-called `store.ts` file at the top-level of our `src` folder, besides our UI-Components.
+Thus, it has a single source of truth file called `store.ts` at the top-level of the `src` folder besides the UI-Components.
-The `store.ts` is thought to be the brain of our application and should contain all business logic and logic in general that isn't explicitly bound to a Component.
-This outsourcing of our logic makes our code more decoupled, portable, and above all easy testable.

-Below you see where our `store.ts` file might be located in the main tree.
 ```js {3} title="MyApp"
 my-app
 ├── src